Article 4 direction areas

-Article 4 Directions are issued by the Council in circumstances where specific control over development is required, primarily where the character of an area of acknowledged importance would be threatened.
-They are therefore more commonly, but not exclusively, applied to conservation areas.
+Article 4 Directions are issued by the Council in circumstances where specific control over development is required.